FLOSSBoxIN/FeedMe/doc/en/mobilizer.md

 - Show feed view if you enable `Download web page when reading` in `feed settings` and network is NOT available.

 When the article content uses for some cases, like `Share content` or play it, it is also following these rules.

+# FeedMe Mobilizer Selector (supported since v4.1)
+`FeedMe Mobilizer` uses a simple algorithm to parse the body content of a URL address.
+Generally, more accurate analysis can be obtained when the text content is relatively large.
+However, due to the variety of web pages, always happens this simple algorithm parsing incorrectly.

+In CSS, selectors are used to select certain element(s) of HTML.
+Starting from v4.1, FeedMe will simply use some selectors to help `FeedMe Mobilizer` locate content parts more accurately.
+I call this new feature `FeedMe Mobilizer Selector`.

+## advantage
+- More accurate analysis of the text content of the article
+- Less parsing time

+## shortcoming
+- HTML/CSS knowledge required
+- Need to know how to locate a node in HTML through the browser

+## quick guide
+1. Choose one feed you need to set the `FeedMe Mobilizer selector`.
+It usually does not provide full text and `FeedMe Mobilizer` cannot parse it correctly.
+2. Open any article from this feed in a desktop browser.
+3. Find the smallest node containing the text by looking at the element node, and find the ID or class that can be used for positioning.
+4. Open FeedMe, open the subscription management screen of this feed, select `FeedMe` in `Mobilizer`, and the `FeedMe Mobilizer Selector` section will be displayed.
+5. Enter the ID or class found for positioning.
+There are two situations:
+    - What you found is ID, for example `content_body`, enter `#content_body`
+    - What you found is class, for example `content_body`, enter `.content_body`
+6. At this point, the settings have been completed.
+You can open the web again to see if the parsing is correct.
+If the web has been opened, it needs to be reloaded and parsed through the `Reload page` of the article interface.